ibmdb/node-ibm_db/README.md

 install
 --------
+Note: To use ibm_db@0.0.10 on 64bit Windows system, you should install node v0.12.4.
+The native library build/Release/odbc_bindings.node may fail to load with older version of node on 64bit Windows.

 You may install the package using npm install command:

-### npm

 ```bash
 npm install ibm_db